php-amqplib/php-amqplib/README.md

 To be sure that what you are downloading _works™_ you can always check the build status of the library on [travis-ci](http://travis-ci.org/#!/videlalvaro/php-amqplib).

-## Usage ##
+## Setup ##

 Get the library source code:

     $ git clone git://github.com/tnc/php-amqplib.git

-Init submodules dependencies:

-    $ git submodule init
+This library uses the `Symfony` default `UniversalClassLoader` so you will have to run the following command to download it as a submodule:

-    $ git submodule update
+    $ make

+Start your RabbitMQ server and run tests:

+    $ make test

+## Usage ##

-Start your RabbitMQ server and then open two Terminals and on the first one execute the following commands to start the consumer:
+With RabbitMQ running open two Terminals and on the first one execute the following commands to start the consumer:

     $ cd php-amqplib/demo
     $ php amqp_consumer.php